gerard-morera/CP/README.md

    Main activities and responsibilities:

-  - To work concurrently for horitzontal and feature teams using continuous integration.
+  - To work concurrently for horitzontal and feature teams using continuous delivery.

   - Back-end development of the company's main web application and side projects using Ruby on Rails and Javascript frameworks (Backbone.js, Angular.js) as part of an agile team.